 Seeking compensation from a negligent party while trying to recover from your injuries can be an overwhelming and stressful experience.
 Insurance companies generally work hard to convince you to take an immediate settlement, which often results in you receiving far less than the amount you deserve.

-If you or a loved one was injured in a bicycle accident, we urge you to immediately discuss your case with an experienced Columbus bicycle accident lawyer.
-Our dedicated attorneys at Slater & Zurz will guide you every step of ensuring you receive the compensation and justice you are entitled to.
+If you or a loved one was injured in a bicycle accident, we urge you to immediately discuss your case with an experienced Columbus personal injury Attorney.
+Our dedicated attorneys at Slater & Zurz will guide you through every step to ensure you receive the compensation and justice you are entitled to.
 Don’t hesitate.
-Contact Slater & Zurz today by calling 888.534.4850
+Contact Slater & Zurz today by calling (614)756-2714